This Step looks at how you can prepare for interviews to maximise your chances of success.

 - Re-read your CV or application form - are there any gaps that the interviewer is likely to ask about?
 Think about what you have to offer the recruiter and what your main strengths are.

-- Look at the professional codes of conduct.
+- Look at the professional codes of conduct if you are applying for trainee or pupillage positions.

 - Plan what to wear - keep it formal.